Townforge is a blockchain based game where you create buildings which will provide you with income.

 Some bonuses apply:

-- Buildings of type cultural, affluent residential, luxury residential and commercial get an extra bonus of up to 0.15% for each square touching the town square, up to 15%.
+- Buildings of type cultural, affluent residential, luxury residential and commercial get an extra bonus of 0.075% (affluent residential and commercial), 1.05% (cultural) or 0.15% (luxury residential) for each square (up to 100) touching the town square.

-- Buildings of type cultural, affluent residential and luxury residential get extra bonuses if their owner owns gemstones (the rarer the gemstones, the better the bonuses).
+- Buildings of type cultural, affluent residential and luxury residential get extra bonuses if their owner assigns gemstones to them (the rarer the gemstones, the better the bonuses).